agileblox/spring-boot-cities-service/README.md

 # spring-boot-cities-service
 This is a very simple Spring Boot project which demonstrates, that with only small a footprint of code its possible to a create a complex webservice which exposes CRUD operations as restful endpoints.
+It uses Spring Data (JPA) and spring web.
 This microservice runs on a local machine or on Cloud Foundry, or AWS (or anywhere you can run a Spring Boot app).
 To see how to package a war rather than a "fat" jar, look in the AppD branch.

 ![Cities](/docs/Arch.png)